 To calculate the hardness of the calcified lesion and compare it to those of the design concepts, their material hardnesses need to be identified and converted to a common unit of measurement.
 The project outline requested that calcified lesion hardness be expressed in durometer, which follows the Shore D scale, so all hardness values identified would be converted to their Shore D equivalent.
-Calcified lesion hardness was identified to be ~274 on the Vickers hardness scale, based on experimental testing of similar hydroxyapatite/calcium phosphate deposits within the human body [9].
+The maximum hardness of calcified lesions was identified to be 274.8 ± 18.1 HV (Vickers hardness), based on experimental testing of calcium phosphate mineral deposits within the human body [9].
 The hardness of the 3D printer filament, the fired ceramic, and the 304 steel were identified to be 90 on the Shore A scale, 4 on the Mohs hardness scale, and 215 on the Brinell hardness scale, respectively, based on available specification sheets for each material [1][2][3].